-As Canada’s independent national energy regulator, the National Energy Board (NEB) provides access to Canada energy information as well as analyzes Canadian energy requirements and trends.
-NEB uses ENERGY 2020 as part of its modeling framework in developing its long-term, integrated energy demand and supply forecast which is detailed in its continuing Energy Futures series - Canada’s Energy Future 2018: Energy Supply and Demand Projections to 2040.
+As Canada’s independent national energy regulator, the Canada Energy Regulator (CER), formerly the National Energy Board (NEB), provides access to Canada energy information as well as analyzes Canadian energy requirements and trends.
+CER uses ENERGY 2020 as part of its modeling framework in developing its long-term, integrated energy demand and supply forecast which is detailed in its continuing Energy Futures series - Canada’s Energy Future 2018: Energy Supply and Demand Projections to 2040.

-Energy Futures 2018 was prepared by National Energy Board technical staff under the direction of Abha Bhargava (Abha.Bhargava@neb-one.gc.ca), Director, Energy Outlooks.
+Energy Futures 2018 was prepared by Canada Energy Regulator technical staff under the direction of Abha Bhargava (Abha.Bhargava@neb-one.gc.ca), Director, Energy Outlooks.

 Northwest Power and Conservation Council